 The Difference Between Shopify and Plus

 Firstly, to clear up a common question.
-Shopify and Plus are not two different platforms - if moving from the core Shopify plan to Plus, extra functionality is unlocked within the ecosystem.
-No new implementation required, so the move between Shopify, or Shopify Advanced, to Plus is seamless.
+Shopify and Plus are not two different platforms – if moving from the core Shopify plan to Plus, extra functionality is unlocked within the ecosystem.
+No new implementation is required, so the move from Shopify or Shopify Advanced to Plus is seamless.

 What is Shopify Advanced?